- This event has passed.

 $60 per person/ $65 at the door/includes breakfast

 The initial efforts to ‘Repeal & Replace’ fell short.
-Couple that with President’s directive to cut subsidies and the recent tax law change to repeal the individual insurance mandate, the future of health care still remains a mystery.
+Couple that with President Trump’s directive to cut subsidies and the recent tax law change to repeal the individual insurance mandate, and the future of health care still remains a mystery.

-PBN’s 2018 Spring Health Care Summit will include a panel of health care experts and business leaders who will bring attendees up to date on the latest news and expectations in this vital and ever-changing piece of the region’s economy and arm the region’s business community with the best insights available to handle the future of health care.
+PBN’s 2018 Spring Health Care Summit will include a panel of health care experts and business leaders who will bring attendees up to date on the latest news and expectations.

 - What are the implications with the repeal of the health insurance individual mandate?

-- Powerhouse mergers – Aetna & CVS Health, not to mention the Amazon-Berkshire Hathaway-JPMorgan Chase initiative.
-What does this mean for health care in general and will we see actually see lower cost, managed health care?
+- Powerhouse mergers – CVS & Aetna, not to mention the Amazon-Berkshire Hathaway-JPMorgan Chase initiative.
+What does this mean for health care in general and will we actually see lower cost, managed health care?

 - The Opioid Crisis has been declared a nationwide public health emergency.
 What else can the government and state do?
 What is the impact on employers?

 - The Trump administration appears to be pulling back from key Medicare and Medicaid goals previously set forth.
 If this is true, is real reform in this area likely?

 - National initiatives to reduce paperwork for physicians can dramatically change the way care is paid for at the primary care level.
 What are these initiatives and will they be put into play anytime soon?